shalomirungu/Group16_project_work/README.md

 Bedrooms, sqft_living, view, condition, and grade significantly influence housing prices.
 These features are essential considerations for buyers and sellers.

-There are limitations to the model and we used log transformation to meet assupmtions of linearity
+There are limitations to the model and we used log transformation to meet assumptions of linearity

 ## NEXT STEPS:
 gathering additional data on the homes as there may be key features missing.